textpotential/bibliarchic/works_cited.md

 Marshall McLuhan, *Understanding Media: The Extensions of Man*
     (New York: McGraw-Hill, 1964).

+Manovich, Lev.
+2002.
+The Language of New Media.
+Cambridge, Mass.: MIT Press.

 Johanna Drucker, ‘Humanities Approaches to Interface Theory,’
     *Culture Machine* 12 (2011): 1-20.